pillar guide

 The short version

-1. Ingredient quality — real meat first, minimal fillers, transparent sourcing
+1. Ingredient quality — named meat first, minimal fillers, transparent sourcing

-2. Protein and fat profile — appropriate levels for the average adult dog
+2. Protein and fat profile — appropriate for an average adult dog (15–25 kg)

-3. Price per day — what it actually costs to feed a medium-sized dog (15–25 kg) in NZ
+3. Price per day — what it costs to feed that dog in NZ, not an overseas estimate

-4. Availability — can you actually buy it easily in New Zealand?
+4. Availability — can you buy it without special-ordering from a bloke in Auckland

 • Type: Air-dried